themitosan/R3ditor/README.md

 ## Requirements
 - OS: Windows 7 or higher
-- To run the inicial setup you will need the visual studio 2005 installed (rofs.exe need this to unpack "Rofsxx.dat" files)
+- To run the inicial setup you will need the Visual Studio 2005 installed (rofs.exe need this to unpack "Rofsxx.dat" files)

 ## How to update
 - Just click on "Check for updates" and follow the instructions!